 In 2010 the U.S. Census Bureau transitioned from the traditional long-form questionnaire to the American Community Survey (ACS), which is less detailed and has smaller sample sizes.
 As a result, Census data now has more limitations than before.
 For example, data on detached housing units are now combined with attached single units (commonly known as townhouses).
 For development fees in Apache Junction, "single-unit" residential includes detached units and townhouses that share a common sidewall, but are constructed on an individual parcel of land.
-The second residential category includes all multifamily structures with two or more units on an individual parcel of land.
-The third residential category includes mobile homes and recreational vehicles.
+The second residential category includes all multi-family structures with two or more units on an individual parcel of land.
+The third residential category includes mobile homes and recreational vehicles but is not included in the fee schedule since additional units of this type are not expected.